rajin-khan/HOMELAB/README.md

 > 📁 Self-hosted, secure, and fully automated streaming system
 > ⚙️ Powered by: **Sonarr + Radarr + Prowlarr + Transmission + Jellyfin**
 > 🔐 Privacy-first via **Tailscale** VPN
+> 🏡 Dashboard with Homepage to monitor all Services

 ---